stormlightlabs/volt/docs/usage/expressions.md

 # Expression Evaluation

-VoltX.js evaluates JavaScript-like expressions in HTML templates using a sandboxed recursive descent parser.
+VoltX.js evaluates JavaScript-like expressions in HTML templates using a cached `new Function()` compiler wrapped in a hardened scope proxy.
-The evaluator is CSP-compliant and does not use `eval()` or `new Function()`.
+The evaluator compiles each unique expression once, caches the resulting function, and executes it against a sandboxed scope that only exposes explicitly whitelisted globals.

 ## Supported Syntax